-Can be taken in the BFA program (with instructor's approval) or Continuing Education.
+Can be taken in the undergraduate program (with instructor's approval) or Continuing Education.
 ACT Special Topics courses and CE Media Arts for Educators Certificate courses are highly recommended studio electives.

-Total Credits: 17.0
+Total Credits: 17.0 Estimated total cost: \$7,600